>>

 A. The Executive shall have power to refuse to admit or continue the membership of any person if they are not satisfied or have good reason to believe that it will not be in the interests of the Club to admit or continue such membership.
 If the continuance of such membership is refused, notice of such refusal shall be given to the person concerned and, such person shall, on giving notice to the Secretary within seven days from the receipt by him or her of the first mentioned notice, have the right to appeal to the whole of the members against such decision.
 The decision of the members shall be final and conclusive.

-B. Any member whose membership is terminated under the foregoing clause shall forfeit all right and claim as a member of the Club and all right and interest in the property and effects of the Club and if such person shall, at the time of such termination of membership, hold or have in his or her possession, any of the Club’s challenge trophies, cups or any of it’s property or effects, such person shall forthwith deliver up the same into the possession of the Secretary.
+B.Any member whose membership is terminated under the foregoing clause shall forfeit all right and claim as a member of the Club and all right and interest in the property and effects of the Club and if such person shall, at the time of such termination of membership, hold or have in his or her possession, any of the Club's challenge trophies, cups or any of its property or effects, such person shall forthwith deliver up the same into the possession of the Secretary.

 RULE 4: SUBSCRIPTION

-The annual subscription shall be payable in advance on the first day of January in each year unless a person or partnership joined the previous year after the end of September.
+The annual subscription shall be payable in advance on the first day of January in each year unless a person or partnership joined the previous year after the first day of September.
 In such a case, the subscription will cover membership to the end of the following year.
 There shall be the following classes of membership: -

 1. Individual.